 - Green City Development

 - With over half of today’s global population now living in urban areas, cities consume 70% of global energy and produce between 60% and 80% of all global greenhouse gas emissions.
 GGP&I is prioritizing work with developing and emerging countries to avoid lock-in to low-density and inefficient cities, and develop the analytical, institutional, and financial capacity to plan green cities that are compact, connected, and coordinated.

 Responsible for managing in-country relationships and overall delivery results, GGP&I is the primary interface with partner governments.
 This work began in 2010, with delivery of services in three partner countries: Brazil, Ethiopia and Indonesia.
-Between 2011 and 2012, GGP&I extended its work into Cambodia, China, India, Jordan, Kazakhstan, Mongolia, Peru, Philippines, Rwanda, Thailand, United Arab Emirates and Vietnam.
+Between 2011 and 2012, GGP&I extended its work into Cambodia, China, India, Jordan, Kazakhstan, Mexico, Mongolia, Peru, Philippines, Rwanda, Thailand, United Arab Emirates and Vietnam.
 In 2013 and 2014, our GGP&I work continued in these countries and developed regional projects in the Mekong Delta, as well as launched programs in Colombia, Morocco, South Africa, and the South Pacific.

 In response to Member’s demands, 2015 will see GGP&I increase its presence in 10 least developed and lower income Member countries across Asia, Sub-Saharan Africa, and Latin America.
 Earmarked funding will also support additional operations in 7 other countries in the Middle East and North Africa regions